chornbeck1/DataCommSocketsProject/README.md

 in the form of <username> <password> on a new line.

-OVERVIEW: Run commands in this order make all
+OVERVIEW: Run commands in this order, preferably in the terminal make all
 ./CreateDataFiles.sh
 ./TigerS
-./bashScript.sh
+./bashScript.sh (in a different terminal than the server)

 PROGRAM COMMANDS